enoshima-memo-team/plamemo-vn-scripts/README.md

 ## Description

-Plastic Memories set of tools and scripts, mostly in python, to help with the traduction of the visual novel.
+This repo is comprised of a set tools and scripts, mostly written in `Python`, to help with the translation of the [Plastic Memories Visual Novel](https://vndb.org/v19441).

 ## Support

 - python 3.8+

-## Inspiration

-This repo is inspired by [Python Project Boilerplate](https://github.com/keathmilligan/python-boilerplate)

 ## Installation and usage